 Cognition: Exploring the Science of the Mind by Daniel Reisberg.
 6th edition; Norton Publishing Company.
 This is a comprehensive text for the course and can be purchased new or used through the bookstore.
 This book is also available as an e-book.
-A copy of the textbook is also available on reserve at the Knight Library.
-ZAPS labs access code: You will also need access to the online ZAPS labs, as well as to InQuizitive, an adaptive learning platform from WW Norton.
-Access code to both ZAPs is available packaged with the new textbook or ebook at no additional cost.
-In case you choose to buy a used copy of the textbook, you can purchase access to both separately from the bookstore (or from https://digital.wwnorton.com/psychsci5).
+A copy of the textbook are also available on reserve at the Knight Library.

+ZAPS labs access code: You will also need access to the online ZAPS labs.
+Access code to ZAPs is available packaged with